 Tissue donation is recognized as a magnanimous act by all major religions.
 However, the decision to donate is a very personal one.
 No one answer is appropriate for all.
 But for those individuals and families that make this decision to donate tissue, a procedure is available by which you can leave a legacy for ALS research.
-There is no cost to the family as the Blazemen Foundation, through its funding of this grant, and the National Institute of Health covers all costs related to tissue recovery.
+There is no cost to the family as the Blazeman Foundation, through its funding of this grant, and the National Institute of Health, covers all costs related to tissue recovery.
 It does not delay the funeral because the tissue has to be recovered within 24 hours since the quality of the tissue, and therefore its potential for important ALS research, deteriorates with time after death.
 Tissue donation is compatible with an open viewing.

-The NICHD Brain and Tissue Bank has a wide mandate to collect tissue, including from ALS donors.
-The NICHD Bank has been funded since 1991 and has collected tissue from over 3000 cases in every continental state of the US as well as in several foreign countries.
+The University of Maryland Brain and Tissue Bank has a wide mandate to collect tissue, including from ALS donors.
+The Bank has been funded since 1991 and has collected tissue from over 3500 cases in every continental state of the US as well as in several foreign countries.
 The tissue is stored in modern facilities constructed for the Bank by the University of Maryland.
 Safety features include emergency electrical power back up, liquid carbon dioxide back up for each freezer, and electronic monitoring system of freezer status.
-Over 800 researchers in 21 countries have received approximately 30,000 tissue samples.
-The researchers have published 500 papers based on research performed with tissue received from the Bank.
+Over 900 researchers in 26 countries have received approximately 40,000 tissue samples.
+The researchers have published 640 papers based on research performed with tissue received from the Bank.
 Specifically, the Bank has already supported ALS research.
-Seventeen ALS patients and their families have donated spinal cord and brain tissue to the Bank.
-A critical advantage of the NICHD Bank is that the Bank has normal tissue that is vital for comparison purposes.